 Allows you to automatically save sent messages in your Outbox.
-(Auto Save/ Prompt/ Do not save)
+You can choose Auto save, Prompt, or Do not save.
+(Auto save/ Prompt/ Do not save)

 7.2 Auto Delete

 With this feature on, read messages (except locked messages) are automatically deleted when you exceed the storage limit.
 (On/ Off)